 8. Price commercial options for travel to and within Japan.
 Depending on the number of travelers and the time of year, Space-A might not be worth it.

-Traveling Space-A to Japan from CONUS can easily take a full week or more, even if everything goes relatively smoothly.
+Traveling Space-A between Japan and CONUS can easily take a full week or more, even if everything goes relatively smoothly.

 For example, you might spend a day or two getting to Travis and a few days at Travis waiting for a flight.
 If you don’t get a direct flight to Japan, you may stop in Hawaii and/or Guam along the way.